marketempower/litetrail.com/content/ultralight-backpacking-gear-list/index.md

 {{% blocks/section width="max-w-680" %}}
 ### Why 10-Pounds?

 With today's technology and gear options that's the weight of a typical "ultralight" kit.
 A focus on lightweight items with a nod to durability.
-In the classic lightweight backpacking bible [Beyond Backpacking](https://www.amazon.com/dp/0963235931/?tag=ltrl-20), Ray Jardine configured an 8.5 pound base pack that he considered thru hike worthy.
+In the classic lightweight backpacking bible {{< affiliate/a-href "Beyond Backpacking" "https://www.amazon.com/dp/0963235931/?tag=ltrl-20" >}}, Ray Jardine configured an 8.5 pound base pack that he considered thru hike worthy.
 However, Ray hiked with a partner and they split up gear and each carried only a partial kit.
 For example, Jenny might carry the shelter kit, while Ray would carry the sleeping kit.
 If you were to weigh up Ray's pack fully allocated, it would likely land in the 10-pound range.

 ### What about SUL?